 Alumni retain access to a reduced list of software.

 Alumni keep their student profile in Canvas, the university's learning management system (UM-Ann Arbor campus only.)

 Alumni may continue to contact the ITS Service Center for help with U-M computing services.

-- Academic Pricing on Some Items at the Showcase
+- Academic Pricing on Some Items at the Tech Shop

 Alumni can take advantage of academic pricing that may not be available to them anywhere else

-When students are no longer listed by their department as Active in Program, they lose eligibility to receive these U-M computing services:
+When students are no longer listed by their department as Active in Program, they will no longer be able to use some U-M computing services.